Tips for installing the machine on FI

 dmesg

-with the initial output (for example, the toolvimdiff
+with the initial output (for example, with thevimdiff

 Most modern servers support some form of remote administration, which we strongly recommend using.
-See our site regarding options and configuration.
+See our page on options and configuration.

 Hardware error detection

-Modern processors make it possible to inform the OS about hardware errors.
-We recommend installing the tool
+Modern processors allow you to notify the OS of hardware errors.
+We recommend installing the

 rasdaemon

-, which allows you to activate various problem detection methods and should also add more user - readable information to the system log in the event of a problem than is directly from the kernel.
-(Usage
+tool, which allows you to activate various ways of detecting problems and should also add more user-readable information to the system log in the event of a problem than that provided directly by the kernel.
+(Using

 mcelog